640-KB/GLaBIOS/README.md

 ### Known Bugs / Incompatibilities

 - ROM BASIC (INT 18) loads but doesn't work properly.
 Memory at 40:200 (or 50:100 or 60:0, which is ES and SS when BASIC is running) is being overwritten after first key press.
 Screen doesn't draw properly first time.
 - SYSINFO 6.01 does not detect CGA/MDA.
 Shows "No Monitor", 0KB video RAM.
-Why?
+Landmark Speedcom 6.00 also shows no video adapter.
+What are they doing to detect adapters?

 ## BUILD NOTES: